 The “Title of the Opportunity” field is what is displayed to inquirers, so word it as to draw quick attention with specific details.
 It is the first thing they see.
 The “Internal use Only Title” appears only in the Trip Manager section of the ACP and is never displayed with the trip information.
 This is for your eyes only, in this title you can abbreviate words and use your mission acronyms so you can quickly identify and distinguish between your trips and find them quickly later in the ACP.

 4. Select all of the regions that apply

 If the opportunity is in Latin America, be sure to select “Latin America” and the specific area like “Central America”.
 That way your trip shows up whether they search generally for (Latin America) or more specifically for (Central America).
 The same holds true for Asia.
-If you offer trips in the USA and Canada, be sure and choose the state also to narrow down search results even more.
+If you offer trips in the USA and Canada, be sure and choose the state/province also to narrow down search results even more.